MickoLoptica/Two-Desperados-Game-Jam-2025/README.md

 # Hell, Ice & Haunts

 **Hell, Ice & Haunts** is a browser game featuring three interconnected labyrinths where the player must collect all the coins across all three worlds to win.
+Link to the game: https://ognjennikolic.itch.io/hell-ice-haunts

 ---